nnamon/zilliqa-research/ds_reputation/proposal.md

                 # Place the winner's information in front of the DS Committee Community Nodes
                 m_DSCommittee.emplace(it, DSPowWinner)

-        # Removes the last element, possibly a vestige from when only one DS node was replaced.
+        # Removes the last element, maintaining the size of the DS Committee
-        m_DSCommittee.pop_back()
+        m_DSCommittee.pop_back() # One item is always removed every winner.
 ```

 ### Proposed DS Committee Composition Update Pseudocode